malonge/astroplate/src/content/projects/astro-resume-integration.md

 This project demonstrates how applying solid software engineering principles to everyday problems can yield elegant solutions.
 While there's upfront effort in designing and implementing the system, it pays dividends in maintainability and user experience.

 The dual-purpose approach gives me the best of both worlds: an SEO-friendly web page that integrates seamlessly with my site, and a professional PDF generator that produces recruiter-ready documents.
-The JSON-based data structure makes updates trivial—I can add new experience, publications, or skills without touching any formatting code.
+The JSON-based data structure makes updates trivial as I can add new experience, publications, or skills without touching any formatting code.

 Check out the source code on GitHub [here](https://github.com/malonge/astroplate) and the live resume page [here](https://michaelalonge.com/cv).
 The system is open source, so feel free to adapt it for your own projects!